Hecgithub/House_Price_Prediction/README.md

 ## Overview of the Project :scroll:

 The housing market is subject to the same economic laws of supply and demand as every other industry.
 When there are more buyers than sellers, the supply of houses goes down, and demand increases, making houses harder to buy and more expensive.
 In addition to the supply and demand of a market, the characteristics of units being sold also affect the selling prices of homes.
 A property's size, location, appearance, and other features can affect its demand and price.
-The state of the economy, interest rates, real income, and changes in the size of the population also influences the housing market.
+The state of the economy, crime rates and changes in the size of the population also influences the housing market.
 Over time, the price of houses fluctuates.
 If you want to buy a home, understanding what makes prices go up helps you know when and where you'll get the best price for a home.
 We aim to make our evaluations based on every basic parameter that is considered while determining the price of a housing unit.

-Using a machine learning model, we will make predictions to try to achieve a high accuracy score.
+Using a machine learning model, we will make predictions to try to achieve a high accuracy score and predict the house prices.

-## Link to Presentation
+## Link to Presentation :desktop_computer:

 Click the [link](https://docs.google.com/presentation/d/1uETFlwjuOJqFBKV2HDUrnMW87aWxBhDpTHLkDI9pQpk/edit#slide=id.gc6f9e470d_0_0) to see the project presentation in Google Slides.

-## Link to Dashboard
+## Link to Dashboard :bookmark_tabs:

-We created a dashboard using HTML and CSS to display project overview and visualization via Tableau from data collected in PostgreSQL
+We created a dashboard using HTML and CSS to display project overview and visualization via Tableau.

-Click the [link](https://nino-gb.github.io) to see project Dashboard in a the team webpage.
+Click the [link](https://nino-gb.github.io) to see project Dashboard in the team webpage.

 The Viz of the dataset can be viewed [here.](https://public.tableau.com/app/profile/neeraja.v6475/viz/TableauHousePricesDistribution/Dashboard1?publish=yes)